garageScript/v3/public/articles/what-happens-when-you-buy-internet.md

 Once you've plugged in a your modem to the power outlet, your internet cable to the modem, and your computer to the modem (via ethernet cable), your computer is now connected to the internet!
 All data will flow through the cable, processed by your modem, and sent to the ethernet cable (which your computer is connected to).
 You can now use the internet!

+When you go to a website like [youtube.com](https://www.youtube.com/), this is what happens:

 [![](https://mermaid.ink/img/pako:eNpNz00LwjAMBuC_EnJScIIedxDc9KYXdxLrIa7RFW07-yGI-t_tdII5hfC8IXlgbSVjjidHbQOrjTCQar7b2uigtLqNgd0esmwGxWCdrB5-SdHNnpMxVGykB4INXyP7ADdFUNPhwk8oB2lNiAfuM-UnM_3P-NYan2iBI9TsNCmZrnl0XmBoWLPAPLWS3FmgMK_kYisp8FKqYB3mR7p4HiHFYKu7qTEPLvIPLRSlz3SvXm_pl002)](https://mermaid.live/edit#pako:eNpNz00LwjAMBuC_EnJScIIedxDc9KYXdxLrIa7RFW07-yGI-t_tdII5hfC8IXlgbSVjjidHbQOrjTCQar7b2uigtLqNgd0esmwGxWCdrB5-SdHNnpMxVGykB4INXyP7ADdFUNPhwk8oB2lNiAfuM-UnM_3P-NYan2iBI9TsNCmZrnl0XmBoWLPAPLWS3FmgMK_kYisp8FKqYB3mR7p4HiHFYKu7qTEPLvIPLRSlz3SvXm_pl002)

 Let's look at the above diagram from youtube's perspective.